survivorchicken9/resume-optimizer/README.md

 request including a body with the target resume and job description (see example below).
 The Yake and Spacy packages are used for keyword searching and matching.

-You can also make use of the **hmm_app_name_tbd**, which uses the resops package (insert_link_here).
+You can also make use of the **resume rescue** web app, which uses the resops package (insert_link_here).
 This will allow you to enter a job description and your resume, and then provide you with feedback/allow you to edit your resume directly through the app.

 ## Project hosting links
 - API: https://dashboard.heroku.com/apps/resume-optimizer
-- hmm_app_name_tbd: insert_link_here
+- resume rescue site: insert_link_here

 ## How it works
-- include a diagram or something to explain your confusing code
-- yake used for keyword extract (also took the stopwords and used in inputs)
-- in addition to keywords gotten from yake also takes top programming languages from "https://pypl.github.io/PYPL.html"
+- Main endpoint used for frontend (job description parser and resume optimizer) is "/get_resume_feedback"
+- Extracting keywords using YAKE and hard skills lists (stored in text files inside common.keyword_inputs)

 ## Installing
 This project is keeping track of dependencies using pipenv.
 To install all required packages and the